Explanation of the commonly encountered legal terms.

 The income that is generated from the sale of goods or services related to the corporation’s primary operations before any costs or expenses deduction.

 An acquisition of a public company by a private company by transferring over 50 percent of its shares to the private company.
-The objective of a reverse merger is that the private company can bypass the complex process of going public.
+The objective of a reverse takeover is that the private company can bypass the complex IPO process.

 Right of First Refusal:

-A contractual right which the seller must give to the party (such as partner) an opportunity to match (within a specified timeframe) a price at which a third party agrees to buy a specified asset (typically number of shares), on the same terms offered to the third party.
+A contractual right which the seller must give to the party (such as an existing shareholder) an opportunity to match (within a specified timeframe) a price at which a third party agrees to buy a specified asset (typically number of shares), on the same terms offered to the third party.